Farm Newsletter June 12, 2018

 Where is the farm?
 4151 320th Street West, Northfield.
 2 miles north of Northfield off of Highway 3.
 From Highway 3, go west on 320th Street West, and pull in the 1st driveway on the right.

 Parking Please park on the right (east) side of the driveway.
 Try to pull in perpendicular to the driveway so you can turn around as you back out.
 Or back in, perpendicular to the driveway, so you can pull straight out.
 We ask that you not use the turnarounds near the barn or the house during the share pickup, to help keep kids safe around the barn.

 Please Drive Carefully —Children are everywhere.

 On the note of children, please know where yours are at all times.
 ESPECIALLY All buildings, except the shareroom area of the barn, are off-limits to children.
-This includes the new building / root cellar, and the tractor “greenhouse” (though it looks like fun in there!)
+This includes the root cellar and back of the barn, the new construction near the barn (soon to be the walk-in fridge), and the new machine shed (hiding in the woods up the hill).
 There are sharp tools in many places, of all shapes and sizes.

 Grape arbors — There are tiny and fragile grape plants at the bottom of each post, please tell your kids to be careful around them as they get established — they can be snapped and broken, which makes us sad.
 Also please no climbing on the arbors.
 You are welcome to hang out under the arbors, have a picnic or snack etc, but the grapes will be for our personal use.
 Thanks!

 Be aware that farm trucks and tractors may be going up and down the driveway, near your cars and/or near the barn.
-We all drive carefully but please pay attention to small children especially in those areas.
+We all drive carefully but please pay attention to small children especially in those areas, and back up carefully.

 We love having all of you come to the farm and hope it can be safe and fun for all!
 Thank you for making it such a great place to be!
 Thank you so much for your support!!